-Left History generally follows the conventions of the Chicago Manual of Style, 17th edition.
-Before submitting, please ensure that your manuscript adheres to the CMS as well as Left History‘s specifications below.
+Left History generally adheres to the conventions of the Chicago Manual of Style, 17th edition.
+Before submitting, please ensure that your manuscript follows the CMS as well as Left History‘s specifications below.

 You can find the latest at the Chicago Manual of Style Online.

 When preparing manuscripts for submission please pay attention to the following:

 1. Submissions should range from 20 to 35 pages, double-spaced.
 If you wish to submit a longer piece, please contact the editors at email@example.com.

 2. Use Chicago style for citations.
 Do not use p. or pp. for page numbers, just the numbers.
 Abbreviate citations that are used more than once.
 Include the city of publication, the publishing company, and the year of publication.
 In the notes, there should be a space between the number and the citation (Incorrect: 1Morrow and Spelman, 126.
 Correct: 1 Morrow and Spelman, 126.).

 3. Endnotes are used for references, and it is best if these are automatically generated by your word-processing program.
 Do not format the endnotes by using special fonts, numbering, indents, or style sheets.
 Place the number for the endnote after the end of a sentence (.23).

 4. When citing archival material, please adhere to the following template as closely as possible, depending on the available information: [record author/description/title], [date], [catalogue identifier], [collection name], [name and location of archive] (Letter from A to B, January 1, 1945, Box 1, Folder 2: Letters, Mrs. A Collection/Fonds, Clara Thomas Archives and Special Collections, York University, Toronto, Canada).